ExternSchool/planner/README.md

  * check out the results of the tests passed
  * evaluate and grade students performance

-Any school officer or assistant (principal/vice-principal/psychologist/librarian etc) can also be a teacher and vice versa.
+Any school official or assistant (principal/vice-principal/psychologist/librarian etc) can also be a teacher and vice versa.

 ### 3.2.
 Visitors:
 #### 3.2.1.
 Students